gurayozgur/TPO/README.md

 ## License

-This project is licensed under the terms of the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
-Copyright © 2026 Fraunhofer Institute for Computer Graphics Research IGD Darmstadt.
+>This project is licensed under the terms of the **Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** license.
+Copyright (c) 2026 Fraunhofer Institute for Computer Graphics Research IGD Darmstadt
+For more details, please take a look at the [LICENSE](./LICENSE) file.